 Oceanside Grandmothers to Grandmothers joins the Campaign

 Our own Oceanside Grandmothers to Grandmothers (g2g) group, founded in 2006, was one of the first started across Canada.
 You can learn more in About us or the other topics in the navigation bar at the top of this page.
-If you are interested in our activities, you may sign up below to follow our blog and receive emails about our Upcoming events.
+If you are interested in our activities, you may click on the following link Upcoming events.